Good Shepherd Non-Profit Homes Toronto

 Good Shepherd Non-Profit Homes Toronto provides both on-site and mobile housing support services to men and women who are homeless or at risk of becoming homeless.

-* All applications for supportive housing must go through The Access Point which provides streamlined, coordinated access to mental health and supportive housing agencies in Toronto.
+* All applications for supportive housing must go through The Access Point which provides streamlined access to mental health and supportive housing agencies in Toronto.

 The Residences (On-site Support)

-Twenty-six individuals who are homeless or at risk of homelessness and live with significant mental health challenges can live in stable, secure affordable apartments with onsite staff support.
-Support staff is available Monday to Friday from 9 am to 9 pm, Saturday and Sunday from 10 am to 6 pm.
+Individuals who are homeless or at risk of homelessness and have significant mental health challenges live in stable, secure apartments with onsite support.
+Staff is available Monday to Friday from 9:00 am to 9:00 pm, Saturday and Sunday from 10:00 am to 6:00 pm.

 Brother Joseph Dooley Apartments

 10 Tracy Street